MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-strongly-typed-polling-based-data-changed-sql-messages-with-wcf-service.md

  For a more complete description of these properties, see [Read about the BizTalk Adapter for SQL Server adapter binding properties](../../adapters-and-accelerators/adapter-sql/read-about-the-biztalk-adapter-for-sql-server-adapter-binding-properties.md).
 For a complete description of how to use the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] to poll SQL Server, read further.

-## Configuring Strongly-typed Polling in the WCF Service Model
+## Configure Strongly-typed Polling in the WCF Service Model
  To receive the **Polling** operation when you use the WCF service model, you must:

 1. Generate a WCF service contract (interface) for the **TypedPolling** operation from the metadata exposed by the adapter.
 To do this, you could use the [!INCLUDE[addadapterservreflong](../../includes/addadapterservreflong-md.md)].
 While generating the WCF service contract for this example, make sure: